DrGabor/LiDAR/CorrelativeScanMatch/readme.txt

 Use of this code is free for research purposes only.

 ================================================================================================
 Correlative scan matching(CSM)[1] is a nearly global map/scan matching algorithm for 2D data.
+CSM can provide a quite good initial value for other accurate matching algorithms, like ICP or NDT.
+CSM can also used as loop closure detector.
 The basic theory lies in two layer branch and bound.
 It should be noted that the original CSM is implemented in C++, GPU boosted OpenGL.
-And this MATLAB code is just for investigating the theory in CSM.
+This MATLAB code is just for investigating the theory in CSM.

 [1].
 Olson, E.B.
 Real-time correlative scan matching. in Robotics and Automation, 2009.
 ICRA'09.
 IEEE International Conference on.
 2009: IEEE.